madprops/cromulant/README.md

 The original ants get terminated and the merged one hatches.
 An extra random ant is hatched to fill the gap.

+There's a logarithmic formula to make ants with more triumphs have more weight when picking who the top ant is, instead of just basing it on the balance.

 ## Storage

 The state of ants is stored in `~/.local/share/cromulant/ants.json`